 Students must be in sophomores or juniors at Boston College.
 Students will compete as a team of two where at least one member of the team must be in the Carroll School of Management.

+The 2015 competition will be held on February 13th.
 Students interested in participating in the 2015 competition should check their This Week in the Carroll School newsletter in November 2014.

 1st place: Natasha Lopez and Julia Lamberti, class of 2015

 2nd place: Robbie Li and Claudio Quintana, class of 2016

 1st place: Alex Tingle and Josh Coyne, class of 2014